awslabs/aws-ec2rescue-linux/docs/modules/arpcache.md

 ## Problem Description

 Certain kernel versions have changed the default behavior for clearing arp caches.
-In environments where IPs are likely to be re-used, such as EC2 when using autoscaling, this can cause communication failure due to the cached MAC adress being incorrect.
+In environments where IPs are likely to be re-used, such as EC2 when using autoscaling, this can cause communication failure due to the cached MAC address being incorrect.

 ## Detecting with EC2 Rescue for Linux